logo

 Signs in animals

 Different types of Salmonella lead to a variety of clinical signs.
+The most common signs to look for include:

-• Sudden drop in milk production
+• A sudden drop in milk production

 • Loss of appetite